An illustration of our product development process presented as a case study.

 We were contacted by a company that designs and manufactures goalie helmets for hockey players.
 They had been manufacturing their helmets overseas and wanted to re-shore the manufacturing of their helmets and helmets pads to the United States.
 Of course, as a U.S. manufacturer, we were glad to help them do so.

-The helmet company was not able to provide Flextech with a part drawing or three-dimensional CAD (computer aided design) model of the molded helmet pad that they wanted us to manufacture.
+The helmet company was not able to provide Flextech with a part drawing or three-dimensional CAD (computer-aided design) model of the molded helmet pad that they wanted us to manufacture.
 Therefore, our engineering team would have to reverse engineer the part design.
 Although this was a bit more CAD work, it was necessary in order for us to design the tooling that would allow us to compression mold an identical part.

 The reverse engineering of the pad involved taking dozens of measurements of the part geometry.
 Each of the unique sections of the part had to be measured and plotted on a two dimensional CAD drawing.
 This process was made much simpler as we use Solidworks™ for our CAD design.
 Fortunately, the pad was symmetrical from left to right, so we only had to plot and dimension one-half of the part.
 Our CAD software allowed one of our engineers to then mirror the part geometry of the opposite side of the part.

-Once the part geometry was designed two dimensionally, our CAD expert was able to use the extrude function of Solidworks™ to create the required depth of the part and then a 3D model.
+Once the part geometry was designed two-dimensionally, our CAD expert was able to use the extrude function of Solidworks™ to create the required depth of the part and then a 3D model.
 When the part design was finalized, we sent a dimensioned part drawing and a 3D CAD model of the part to our customer.
-They reviewed both and agreed that we had succeeded at the reverse engineering of the part geometry.
+They reviewed both and agreed that we had succeeded in the reverse engineering of the part geometry.
 We were asked to formally quote piece prices and the associated prototype and production tooling costs.

 In order provide a quotation for the piece prices and tooling, our CAD team had to design the tools we would need to compression mold the parts.
 We utilized the approved CAD model of the actual pad to derive the tool design.
 The tool model is essentially the negative image of the part.